onja-org/w2_css_animation_followup/README.md

 ### Checkpoint 6: Finger Extension
 **Goal**: Make fingers extend as the crack opens

+**Your challenge**: Coordinate finger animations with the wall opening so fingers stretch when the crack widens.

+**Think about**:
-- Create animations for fingers to grow longer
+- How can you make elements appear to grow longer?
+- How do you coordinate multiple animations to happen at the same time?
+- Should top and bottom fingers behave differently?

+**Key considerations**:
+- Fingers should extend toward the center of the crack
-- Coordinate the timing with the wall animation
+- Match the timing with your wall animation
-- Different behavior for top vs bottom fingers
+- Top fingers might extend downward, bottom fingers upward
+- Use the same duration as your wall animation for coordination

 <details>
 <summary>🖼️ Checkpoint 6 Reference</summary>